mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 this category.
 The reason this is called `u` verbs sometimes is because all Japanese verbs that are in the present / plain form end with an `う` sound.

-This makes many verbs really easy to find - as if they end in an `う` sound and _don't_ end with `る` - then they are in this group.
+This makes many verbs really easy to categorize - as if they end in an `う` sound and _don't_ end with `る` - then they are in this group.

 The problem becomes if a verb ends with a `る` - and the rule is the same thing